parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 > There may be more than one dictionary per language.

 > Dictionaries of the same or distinct languages may intersect.

+> A dictionary defines its word order, which may or may not be a [lexicographic sort](https://en.wikipedia.org/wiki/Lexicographic_order).
 ### Interpreter
 An `interpreter` is a set of same length (word-count) dictionaries of distinct languages, each identified by language.
 > An interpreter maps between entropy and mnemonic forms, given a specified or detected language.